Selminha/cake-ssg/README.md

 Cake-ssg is a node static site generator.
 It merges your content files with your site templates to generate the html of your site.

 ## Prerequisites
-* last version of node.js, you can download from the [official page](https://nodejs.org/en/).
+* latest version of node.js, you can download it from [official page](https://nodejs.org/en/).

 ## Installation instructions
 * Install the prerequisites (see above)